Lassie

 The reward zone

-Where do you want your dog to be when you go for leash walks?
-To achieve this, your dog needs to have a history of getting lots of rewards in the area you want it to move next to you.
-This exercise is simple, and the most important thing to remember is to reward more often than you think.
+Where do you want your dog to be on walks?
+To achieve this, your dog needs to associate being by your side with lots of rewards.
+This exercise is simple, and the key is to reward more often than you think you need to.

-1. Have your dog on a leash next to you.
+1. Have your dog on a lead next to you.

-2. Walk around in different directions and when your dog follows you, drop treats on the ground.
+2. Walk around in different directions.
+When your dog follows you, drop treats on the ground.

-4. Should your dog spot something else, simply turn on your heel to bring your dog with you and drop treats as it follows you.
+4. If your dog gets distracted, simply turn on your heel to bring them back with you, dropping treats as they catch up.

-5. Remember, here we are working on reward history and building a sense that being close to you is very fun and valuable.
+5. Remember, this builds a positive history of rewards, making them feel that being close to you is fun and rewarding.

-3. As soon as your dog releases the pressure and moves towards you, reward with a treat in the direction the dog is moving.
+3. The moment your dog releases the pressure and moves towards you, reward them with a treat in that direction.

-5. Now throw a treat out in front of your dog and hold the dog away from the treat with the leash.
+5. Now, toss a treat in front of your dog and gently hold them back with the lead.

-7. Repeat this many times, and take it out on walks and into new environments.
+7. Practise this many times, both on walks and in new environments.

-8. Use this method even when your dog sees distractions on your walks.
-Then you can reward it for following you with a treat.
+8. Use this method even when your dog encounters distractions on walks.
+You can reward them with a treat for choosing to stay with you.

 Level Up Your Pet Care Game: Get Our FREE App Now!